spandana-cirimoni/OOPD_ArrayADT/README.md

 - Array.inl: Inline file containing the implementation of additional helper methods for the Array class.

 ### Build Configuration Files:
-- array.mpc : MPC (Makefile Project Creator) configuration file for the project.
+- Array.mpc : MPC (Makefile Project Creator) configuration file for the project.
 - Makefile.Array : Makefile for building the project.

 ## Build Instructions